Azure/azure-powershell/src/ManagedServices/docs/Az.ManagedServices.md

 Creates or updates a registration assignment.

 ### [New-AzManagedServicesAuthorizationObject](New-AzManagedServicesAuthorizationObject.md)
-Create a in-memory object for Authorization
+Create an in-memory object for Authorization.

 ### [New-AzManagedServicesDefinition](New-AzManagedServicesDefinition.md)
 Creates or updates a registration definition.

 ### [New-AzManagedServicesEligibleApproverObject](New-AzManagedServicesEligibleApproverObject.md)
-Create a in-memory object for EligibleApprover
+Create an in-memory object for EligibleApprover.

 ### [New-AzManagedServicesEligibleAuthorizationObject](New-AzManagedServicesEligibleAuthorizationObject.md)
 Create a in-memory object for EligibleAuthorization